-Regency Ramsgate with Jane Austen
+Regency Ramsgate With Jane Austen

-As we mark the 200th anniversary of the death of Jane Austen (1775–1817), her world of fluttering hearts and heroines set on advantageous marriages may seem a world away.
+Jane Austen (1775–1817), her world of fluttering hearts and heroines set on advantageous marriages may seem a world away.
 But you can step right back into it in Georgian and Regency Ramsgate.
 The novelist visited in 1803 when it was a garrison town during the Napoleonic wars and her beloved brother Francis led the Sea Fencibles set up to repel invasion.
 Jane was also eager to meet her future sister-in-law, local girl Mary Gibson – the “lovely couple, side by side” wed in 1806, as celebrated in Jane’s poem, ‘Post Haste From Thanet’.

 Today you will find Ramsgate Royal Harbour – the only Royal Harbour in the country – alive with cosmopolitan waterside cafés and bars, while shiny yachts bob in the marina.
-Discover more on the area’s seagoing heritage in the Maritime Museum on the quayside and view the town’s remarkable Georgian terraces, squares and Regency villas, as Jane would have done, with Ramsgate Costumed Walks or on a Ramsgate Town Rounders walk created by Active Ramsgate
+Discover more on the area’s seagoing heritage in the Maritime Museum and view the town’s remarkable Georgian terraces, squares and Regency villas, as Jane would have done, with Ramsgate Costumed Walks or on a Ramsgate Town Rounders walk created by Active Ramsgate

 Also take care!
 Casting an amused satirical eye on middle class propriety, Jane hinted that Ramsgate’s sea breezes could loosen morals and manners as well as bonnets and collars.
 It’s in Ramsgate that 15-year-old Georgiana Darcy is put at risk of being seduced by the deceptively charming libertine Mr Wickham in Pride and Prejudice; and in Ramsgate that Tom Bertram in Mansfield Park makes the social gaffe of giving all his attentions to the younger Miss Sneyd “who was not out”, thus offending the elder sister.